pstupka/cv-pstupka/README.md

 cv-pstupka
 ==========

-This is source code of my personal Curriculum Vitae
+This is source code of my personal Curriculum Vitae.

+Must use XeLaTeX!